• OpenMindTours on Instagram

 As far as public transportation is concerned, the vast majority of the bus fleet is equipped with a fold-down platform and dedicated space to facilitate access and travel for wheelchair users, as are 70 percent of streetcars.

-Most metro stops are also designed to be accessible to passengers with limited mobility, with the exception of the Spagna, Barberini, Repubblica, Vittorio Emanuele, and San Giovanni stations on Line A, where elevators or stair lifts are lacking.
-Most cabs operating in the capital do not have services for people with limited mobility.
+Most metro stops are also designed to be accessible, with the exception of the Spagna, Barberini, Repubblica, Vittorio Emanuele, and San Giovanni stations on Line A, where elevators or stair lifts are lacking.

+Most cabs operating in the capital do not have services for wheelchair users.
 However, there are several cooperatives that offer cabs equipped with a platform and a lift system.
 Private transportation also includes Uber, which, via an app, allows passengers to select accessible vehicles.

 The magical atmosphere of Rome's historic center for disabled